Composr Tutorial: Improving your search engine ranking

 Some companies do actually say they can get you a top search engine result for any search term of your choice.
 Thinking logically, the only ways they could do this are:

-- Bribing or Hacking Google (seems very unlikely)
+• Bribing or Hacking a search engine (seems very unlikely)

-- Calling a paid Google ad a top Google result (likely very common)
+• Calling a paid ad a top result even though it is not technically one and is very short-lived (likely very common)

 A little closing advice